A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Introduction

-The participant in the third column of Figure \ref{fig:patchy_images} has areas of spatial inhomogeneity due to tearing and degradation of the tissue sample.
-In the top plot displaying the observed point pattern for this sample, immune cells appear clustered, as indicated by $\hat{K}_s(r)$ values that consistently exceed $\pi r^2$ across radii $r$.
-However, the spatial homogeneity assumption that is required for $\pi r^2$ to serve as a valid null distribution for $\hat{K}_s(r)$ is clearly violated in this sample.
-The result is that we cannot disentangle if $\hat{K}_s(r)>\pi r^2$ is due to immune cell clustering or spatial inhomogeneity due to technical artifacts, and likely both are contributing.
-In the fourth column, the participant’s sample also exhibits spatial inhomogeneity; however, immune cells appear more randomly dispersed compared to those in column three.
-As a result, it is likely that the signal in $\hat{K}(r)$ for this sample may primarily stem from inhomogeneity artifacts rather than genuine immune cell clustering.
+The patient's sample in the third column of Figure \ref{fig:patchy_images} has areas of spatial inhomogeneity due to tearing and degradation of the tissue.
+Here, immune cells appear clustered, with $\hat{K}_s(r)$ again exceeding $\pi r^2$ across radii.
+However, the sample violates the spatial homogeneity assumption necessary for $\pi r^2$ to serve as a valid null, making it unclear whether the elevated $\hat{K}_s(r)$ values reflect true biological clustering or technical artifacts.
+In the fourth column, the tissue is also degraded, but immune cells are more randomly distributed, suggesting that signal in $\hat{K}_s(r)$ is more likely attributable to inhomogeneity rather than clustering.